william-mckeon/OpenAgent-os/README.md

 ├── openagent-api/        # submodule
 ├── openagent-infra/      # submodule
 └── openagent-logger/     # submodule — owns the openagent-network + shared Postgres setup
 ```

 No compose file, no `.env`, no Makefile. `openagent-os` is this README and the submodule pointers; everything that runs lives in the four folders.

 ---

-## Note on the dual-model architecture
+## Note on the dual-model setup

-`openagent-infra` is designed to proxy requests to **two** separate functional models — a **base model** (for deep reasoning and standard response generation) and a **nervous-system model** (a fast control layer for routing, history filtering, and metadata extraction). `openagent-api` routes to the base model by default; explicit routing to the control layer is handled via model override parameters (e.g., `model="nervous_system"`).
-This allows you to mix and match providers or model sizes to balance compute cost and latency.
+`openagent-infra` proxies requests to **two** separate functional models — a **base model** (for deep reasoning and standard response generation) and a **nervous-system model** (a fast control layer for routing, history filtering, and metadata extraction). `openagent-api` routes to the base model by default; explicit routing to the control layer is handled via a model override parameter (e.g., `model="nervous_system"`).
+This lets you mix and match providers or model sizes to balance compute cost against latency.